Sidpatchy/MRD_D750/README.md

 # MRD_D750 / 7.5" SyncSign
 This was tested with a SyncSign model D75C-LEWI-RED.
-The internal markings indicate the model MRD_D750, indicating that it may be an off-the-shelf design modified for use by SyncSign.
+The internal markings indicate the model Vobot MRD_D750, as a result, this model name has been used.

 This project would also presumably work with the yellow variant of the device, however, I do not have one to test with.
 Please open an issue or P/R documenting your test if you happen to get this code working on the yellow display.